 Trefriw Walking Festival is a non-profit making venture.
 However, running such an event incurs considerable costs, and our main fund-raising activities are held in conjunction with the Walking Festival itself, namely the Grand Draw and the Cake Fest.
 Together with donations from walkers, our aim annually is to raise enough money to ensure the future of the following year’s Walking Festival.

-We remain grateful to all those walkers who generously support the Walking Festival, to walk leaders and others who are prepared to volunteer their services, and to all those other helpers and sponsors.
+We remain grateful to all those walkers who generously support the Walking Festival, to walk leaders and others who are so willing to volunteer their services, and to all those other helpers and sponsors.